ncrmro/website/public/posts/travel/2022/06_kilimanjaro_1_two_weeks_before/post.md

 ## Physical Fitness and Altitude

+The summiting the mountain for a group can take anywhere between 5 to 9 days.
+Longer trips give climbers more time to acclimate to the altitude, and they say 9 day trips have around 80% success summiting the mountain.

+It's also recommended to get altitude medication, which is usually Diamox.

+I've not done to much to prepare myself physically other than my usual powerlifting three times a week (dead lifted 450x4 today for example), Some HIT workouts in the pool and some hot yoga.
+I do wish I was running still a bit more and gotten more altitude training in.

-I'm pretty strong (dead lifted 450x5 today) although I could do a bit more cardio and I wish I had gotten to do more altitude training.
-I did some reading though on the world record holders and Kili has been (with acclimation and not carrying food) summited in 6 hours, also they say 5 day summits a ton of people don't finish and 9 are pretty easy so our 7 day shouldn't be so bad.
+I did some reading though on the world record holders and Kili has been (with acclimation and not carrying food) summited in 6 hours, this has giving me a large amount of hope that I won't have problems summiting.